 The sitemap files are generated.

-page.canonicalUrlis set in the UI model, which gets used by the default UI to create the canonical link tag in the head.
+page.canonicalUrlis set in the UI model, which gets used by the resference UI to create the canonical link tag in the head.

-If the site URL is not set, all the aforementioned features are disabled.
+If the site URL is not set, all the aforementioned features are deactivated.

-The path segment of the site URL represents the location from the root of the domain where the site managed by Antora is located.
+The subpath of a site URL represents the location from the root of the domain where the site managed by Antora is located.
 In other words, the site URL takes the visitor to the URL where the redirect for the site start page is located.
-If your site is published to a subfolder of your domain (e.g., https://example.com/path/to/docs), then the site URL should include this path (e.g., /path/to/docs) as well.
+If your site is published to a subfolder of your domain, then the site URL should include this path (e.g., /path/to/subfolder).

-Antora uses the path from the site URL to construct absolute and root-relative URLs to pages in your site.
-This includes URLs in the sitemap (absolute URLs) as well as rewrite rules (root-relative URLs).
+When required, Antora uses the site URL to construct absolute and doamin-relative URLs to pages in your site, which will always include the subpath, if specified.
+This includes URLs in the sitemap (absolute URLs) as well as rewrite rules (domain-relative URLs).

-Let’s consider an example of how the path segment is used when creating a server redirect rule.
+Let’s consider an example of how the subpath is used when creating a server redirect rule.
 Assume the following conditions are true: